iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 -  Remove all resolvers and it works.
 -  test(x: Int) has optional argument. use test(x: Int!) and see difference with no argument
 -  Use getError() to show we still get 200.
 If there is error on way to API then on emay get 400s etc.
+-  lists and hello can have loose type coercion

 ![gql](_images/01-many-queries.png)